Back

 What's Changed in the New B Corp Standards (2026)

-In April 2025, B Lab published the most significant overhaul of B Corp standards in its 19-year history.
+In April 2025, B Lab published the most significant overhaul of B Corp standards in its history.
 The old points-based system — where you could score 80 on the B Impact Assessment by being strong in some areas and weak in others — is gone.

 There are also major structural changes: all assessments now go through independent third-party auditors (To-Cert and SCS Global Services), and EU-facing companies must align with the Empowering Consumers for the Green Transition (ECGT) directive by September 2026.